bbauska/JS-svg/README.md

 circle.addTo(group);
 </pre>

-If you want to group elements together for later reuse (so that they are only displayed when referenced), you'd use the symbol element.
+<p>If you want to group elements together for later reuse (so that they are
+only displayed when referenced), you'd use the symbol element.
 Symbols, like patterns, can have their own viewport and viewBox.
-But they are called via the use element rather than applied to a fill or stroke.
+But they are called via the use element rather than applied to a fill or stroke.</p>

 <pre>
 // <i>Create a symbol consisting of a circle and square.</i>